Shrimp Chow Mein Noodles

 Tip – To save time, you can buy already shredded cabbage and carrots

-Sauce – Sauces like dark soy sauce, white vinegar, Sriracha sauce, and oyster sauce, add a nice Asian flavor to this dish.
+Sauce – Sauces like soy sauce, white vinegar, Sriracha sauce (or any other hot sauce), and oyster sauce add a nice Asian flavor to this dish.

 Others – You will also need fresh ginger, garlic, honey, sesame oil, lime juice, red chili powder, salt, and pepper.

-If you are not a fan of sesame oil, you can replace it with olive oil, peanut oil, avocado oil, or grapeseed oil.
+If you do not like sesame oil, you can replace it with olive oil, peanut oil, avocado oil, or grapeseed oil.

 Tip – You can buy pre-cooked noodles and premade Asian vegetable mix to save time.